 - 1 lb. fresh cherry tomatoes

-- 1 large pie crust, homemade or store-bought
+- 1 large pie crust homemade or store-bought

-- 1 batch Caramelized Onions (Instructions below)
+- 1 batch Caramelized Onions Instructions below

-- 3 tablespoons Grape Leaf Walnut Pesto (Recipe follows; or you can just use regular pesto)
+- 3 tablespoons Grape Leaf Walnut Pesto Recipe follows; or you can just use regular pesto

 - 2 ounces crumbled feta cheese

-- ¼ cup packed fresh spinach, chiffonade
+- 1/4 cup packed fresh spinach chiffonade

 - 2 tablespoons salted butter

-- 1 large onion, halved and sliced thin, end-to-end
+- 1 large onion halved and sliced thin, end-to-end

-- In a large skillet over medium high, cooked sliced onions in butter, stirring occasionally for about 20 minutes, or until onions are soft and deep golden brown (The edges of some, but not all, of the onions should be very dark brown).
+In a large skillet over medium high, cooked sliced onions in butter, stirring occasionally for about 20 minutes, or until onions are soft and deep golden brown (The edges of some, but not all, of the onions should be very dark brown).

-- Preheat oven to 450°F. (Or 425° F for glass pie plates and some anodized aluminum baking pans.)
+Preheat oven to 450°F. (Or 425° F for glass pie plates and some anodized aluminum baking pans.)

-- Spread pesto over the bottom of the pastry.
+Spread pesto over the bottom of the pastry.
 Layer on caramelized onions, and then feta.
 Cover the entire tart with cherry tomatoes.

-- Bake for 20 minutes, checking crust edges after 15 minutes: if they are getting too brown, cover with a strip of aluminum foil or a pie shield.
+Bake for 20 minutes, checking crust edges after 15 minutes: if they are getting too brown, cover with a strip of aluminum foil or a pie shield.

-- Remove from oven and allow to rest 10 minutes.
+Remove from oven and allow to rest 10 minutes.
 Sprinkle with a chiffonade of fresh spinach.

-- 2 ounces coarsely chopped fresh grape leaves, stems removed (About 2 cups packed)
+- 2 ounces coarsely chopped fresh grape leaves stems removed (About 2 cups packed)

 - 3 cloves garlic

-- ¼ cup Parmesan cheese
+- 1/4 cup Parmesan cheese

-- ½-3/4 cup olive oil
+- 1/2-3/4 cup olive oil

-- ¼ cup walnuts
+- 1/4 cup walnuts

-- 1 ounce fresh basil (about ¾ cup packed)
+- 1 ounce fresh basil about 3/4 cup packed

-- Blanch grape leaves by placing them in a pan and covering with boiling water.
+Blanch grape leaves by placing them in a pan and covering with boiling water.
 Let sit for 3-5 minutes.

-- Heat the walnuts in a small frying pan over medium heat, stirring frequently, until they smell "toasty."
+Heat the walnuts in a small frying pan over medium heat, stirring frequently, until they smell "toasty."
 (Do not let them burn.)

-- Combine blanched grape leaves, basil, garlic, Parmesan, olive oil, and toasted walnuts in the bowl of a food processor.
+Combine blanched grape leaves, basil, garlic, Parmesan, olive oil, and toasted walnuts in the bowl of a food processor.
 (If you use a blender, start with about half the grape leaves and add the others after the first half has been pureed.)
 Blend to a smooth paste.